albertibass/ggso_website/details.md

 # Tournament Day Information

-* Homeroom assignments can be found [here](/doc/homerooms.pdf) and a map [here](/doc/homeroommap.pdf).
+* Homeroom assignments can be found [here](/doc/homerooms.pdf) and a map [here](/doc/homeroommap.pdf.

 * A blank map of UC Berkeley campus can be found [here](/doc/blankmap.pdf) and a map of event locations can be found [here](/doc/eventmap.pdf)

 * A full list of registered teams and team numbers is available [here](/doc/registered_teams.pdf).

 * The event schedule closely mirrors the Nationals schedule.
-A draft version is available [here](/doc/event_schedule.pdf).
+A draft version is available [here](/doc/event_schedule.pdf) and the schedule for sign-up events is available [here](/doc/sign_up_schedule).
 Any changes will be announced via email to team coaches.

 * A draft version of the daily schedule is available [here](/doc/daily_schedule.pdf).
 Please note that although we will do everything we can to maintain this timing, it is tentative and we reserve the right to make adjustments.
 Any changes will be announced immediately via email to team coaches.